If you’re looking for male boudoir photo ideas, you’re in the right place!

 Having a photographer that knows how to direct male boudoir models to highlight the male body will make the subject more confident throughout the session.

 It’s helpful to have some go-to boudoir poses that are flattering for any model regardless of their body type or clothing.
-This way, you’ll make sure you have a certain amount of successful images.
+This way, you’ll make sure you have a certain amount of successful boudoir photos.

-After that, any other ideas that come from the dynamics of the specific photoshoot are, of course, great, and can be seamlessly incorporated into your session.
+After that, any other ideas that come from the dynamics of the specific photoshoot are, of course, great, and can be seamlessly incorporated into your male boudoir photography shoot.

 Some visual clues usually make things easier.
 Have a collection of images on your phone to show the male boudoir model so that he can imitate the pose.

-Also, try to mimic what you want him to do instead of just explaining – it will be easier to understand, and it works to break the ice.
+Also, try to mimic what you want him to do instead of just explaining – it will be easier to understand, and it works to break the ice on a boudoir shoot.

 4. If it’s a couple’s session – capture the intimacy